 Current interests and activities on Dr. Roberts' research team include:

-1. children's and parents' perceptions of pediatric and psychological conditions and treatments; treatment adherence issues;
+1. children's and parents' perceptions of pediatric and psychological conditions and treatments; treatment adherence issues; team science in research and clinical settings

 2. program evaluation and mental health service delivery (psychotherapeutic outcomes);